SymbolNotFound/.github/profile/README.md

 ## Summary of repositories

-### [ggdl]: GGDL parser in Go
+### [gel]: GEL parser in Go

-A parser and compiler for .ggd source files (GGDL's file type), a superset of GDL and with the semantics of many of the language's variants.
-It can transpile GGDL into GDL-II (or, in some cases, rtGDL) and will compile to GDL-I if able.
+A parser and compiler for .gel source files (GEL's file type), a superset of GDL and with the semantics of many of the language's variants.
+It can transpile GEL into GDL-II (possibly also rtGDL TBD) and will compile to GDL-I if able.
 There is an alternate repository, [gdl-ts], for parsing and evaluating GDL game descriptions and providing hooks for player actions and game updates.

 This repo has github actions for compiling the parser and benchmarking its parse times for priority operations (e.g. ground relations used in player moves).

-### [ts-gdl]: GDL and μGGDL parser in TypeScript
+### [ts-gdl]: GDL and μGEL parser in TypeScript

-A parser and compiler for GGDL games as well as GDL-KIF and GDL-HRF formats of Stanford's GDL language.
+A parser and compiler for GEL games as well as GDL-KIF and GDL-HRF formats of Stanford's GDL language.
 Intended for use by the Vue3 client but also suitable for standalone frontends that aim for compatibility with multiple games, including third-party implementations of competitive AI players.
 Includes rule processing